 NJIT SAT Requirement

 Each school has its own set of admission requirements.
 The New Jersey Institute of Technology is in the same boat.
 If you would like to attend NJIT for higher education, you need to submit your NJIT SAT or ACT scores.
+This is different from the NJIT acceptance rate.
 The typical composite SAT score in New Jersey is 1285 out of 1600.
 It means if you have a score lower than this, you’ll have a difficult time getting into NJIT.
 Furthermore, the New Jersey Institute of Technology has NJIT SAT score requirements that are moderately competitive.

 This school readily admits students with NJIT SAT scores that fall within the highest 24% of test takers.
 Consistent with the previous year’s data, 90% of scholars submitted their New Jersey SAT scores.
 The New Jersey SAT score policy assists candidates in developing test strategies.
 Candidates may send their highest SAT scores from all attempted SAT dates under this scoring policy.
 This suggests you can choose which NJIT SAT scores to send to the admissions officer.